trannammai/Simulation-of-Indirect-Election-Game/README.md

 # Simulation of election game
-This individual project is carried out during my last year of the MSc.
+This individual project is carried out during my senior year of the MSc.
 Statistics and Econometrics (2019-2020).
 The main objective is double:
 1. To simulate the indirect election game and see the probability of being pivotal voter of a voter within a state
 2. To visualize it in an interactive application where users can select their choices of vote for the elector.